-- It is recommended that this appliance is serviced annually. - WARNING: Before replacing the oven lamp, turn off the power supply and make sure that the oven is cool. - DO NOT use cooking vessels on the hotplate that overlap the edges. - Unless specified otherwise in this guide, always allow the cooker to cool and then switch it off at the mains before cleaning or carrying out any maintenance work. - DO NOT use the control knobs to manoeuvre the cooker. - NEVER operate the cooker with wet hands. - DO NOT use a towel or other bulky cloth in place of a glove it might catch fire if brought into contact with a hot surface. - DO NOT use hotplate protectors, foil or hotplate covers of any description.
+- It is recommended that this appliance is serviced annually. - WARNING: Ensure that the appliance is switched off before replacing the lamp to avoid the possibility of electric shock. - DO NOT use cooking vessels on the hotplate that overlap the edges. - Unless specified otherwise in this guide, always allow the cooker to cool and then switch it off at the mains before cleaning or carrying out any maintenance work. - DO NOT use the control knobs to manoeuvre the cooker. - NEVER operate the cooker with wet hands. - DO NOT use a towel or other bulky cloth in place of a glove it might catch fire if brought into contact with a hot surface. - DO NOT use hotplate protectors, foil or hotplate covers of any description.
 These may affect the safe use of your hotplate burners and are potentially hazardous to health. - NEVER heat unopened food containers.
 Pressure build up may make the containers burst and cause injury.